Get 80% off your plan for your first 3 months*

 Start online

-Search websites like PayScale to find out the market rates for different jobs in your location.
-It'll give you a good snapshot for free, or you can pay for a detailed report.
+Search job sites and salary comparison websites to find market rates for different jobs in your location.
+This gives you a good snapshot of current rates.

 Talk to local contacts